-Of all the types of protein chromatography you may be usin’, size exclusion chromatography (SEC) tends to cause the most confusion!
+No discussion of protein purifying would be complete if you excluded Size Exclusion Chromatography (SEC).
+Especially since, of all the types of protein chromatography you may be usin’, size exclusion tends to cause the most confusion!
 Because, unlike in gel electrophoresis (e.g. SDS-PAGE), it’s the bigger proteins that win the gel mesh drag race when it comes to the size exclusion case!
-No matter what type of SEC (aka gel filtration) you’re doing (i.e. preparative or analytical), choosing the right column is critical!
+And, no matter what type of SEC (aka gel filtration) you’re doing (i.e. preparative or analytical), choosing the right column is critical!

 So we need different ways to tell proteins apart.
 We commonly use a type of technique called PROTEIN CHROMATOGRAPHY that separates proteins based on how different proteins interact differently with different types of resin (little beads) that we fill cylindrical glass or plastic columns with.

 To help make the process easier, we often use a liquid handling machine, like an AKTA.
-I’m in a protein biochemistry/structural biology lab so we do a LOT of protein purification, so these machines are in high demand.
-Thankfully, our lab’s super fortunate in that we have 4 of these FPLC machines.
+I’m in a protein biochemistry/structural biology lab so we do a LOT of protein purification, thus these machines are in high demand.
+Thankfully, our lab’s super fortunate in that we have 4 of these AKTA FPLC machines.
 FPLC stands for fast protein liquid chromatography & it uses pumps to push your proteins through the column.
-More here: http://bit.ly/30LklxG
+More here: http://bit.ly/meettheakta

 Proteins need a “push” to get through the column.
 When we use gravity flow in hand-packed columns, we rely on gravity alone (which can take a really long time and often has to be done in the really cold cold room).
 The FPLC gives gravity a hand with pumps that provide some push (at a flow rate you can control way easier than fiddling with stopcock angles).